evgeniy-kokhno-itechart/mug-store/README.md

 To access and test as admin use credentials
 login: superadmin
 pass: 12345
+The pass is hardcoded, you cannot edit it via "Edit profile" form

-To test the app as a user click "Register" and enter any valid registration info.
+To test the app as a user click "Register" and enter ANY valid registration info.

+Image for the products was choosen randomly.